 1. Energy / Insulation Scan

-In Southern California’s hot summers and cool coastal winters, poor insulation drives up energy bills significantly.
+In California’s hot inland summers and cool coastal winters, poor insulation drives up energy bills significantly.

 Thermal scanning reveals:

-Why it matters in SoCal: LA and San Diego homes often have older insulation or additions with inconsistent insulation installation.
+Why it matters in California: LA, San Diego, and Bay Area homes often have older insulation or additions with inconsistent installation.
 Energy audits frequently miss what thermal imaging catches in minutes.

 2. Moisture / Water Intrusion Scan